TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 See the [lesson template](./templates/lesson-template.md) for a more easily copyable lesson file.
 ```

-### Use informative titles
+### Use informative text labels

 Markdownlint: [`descriptive-link-text-labels`](https://github.com/TheOdinProject/curriculum/blob/main/markdownlint/docs/TOP001.md), [`no-empty-links`](https://github.com/DavidAnson/markdownlint/blob/main/doc/md042.md)

-Markdown link syntax allows you to set a link title, just as HTML does.
+Markdown link syntax allows you to set text for a link, just as HTML does.
 Use it wisely.

-Titling your links as "link" or "here" tells the reader precisely nothing when quickly scanning your doc and is a waste of space.
+Links saying "link" or "here" tell the reader precisely nothing when quickly scanning your doc and is a waste of space.
 Users of screen readers will also not get any surrounding context when listing or reading out links, which will only list or read out the link's text/accessible name.
 Instead, write the sentence naturally, then go back and wrap the most appropriate phrase with the link:

 ```markdown
 See the [lesson template](./templates/lesson-template.md) for a more easily copyable lesson file.